 This should not come at the expense of internal stakeholders though.

 Barclays relocated its Singapore-based sourcing center to Manchester to bring it closer to home.
 “We lost touch with our business,” Oriol says.
 Ultimately, the bank’s previous implementation of a client management team in which senior leaders with an understanding of the operating model acted as an interface between category sourcing managers and business units is what really helped to embed Procurement into the business.

 “If you’re going to use strategic sourcing and category management across the world and have an inkling of what’s happening on the ground, you need people who can interpret the business’ needs,” Oriol says.

-There is a curve where significant impact is seen over the first three to five years of professional categorisation.
-Category management should be about a holistic view of an area of spend, not just a segmented view of your organisation.
+There is a curve where significant impact is seen over the first three to five years of professional categorization.
+Category management should be about a holistic view of an area of spend, not just a segmented view of your organization.
 If you have the right people, who are financially focused, they will have a view for value

 The pendulum is swinging back towards a business-centric model for financial services where banks use pooled resources to undertake functional activity with better stakeholder engagement and buy-in, particularly on complex projects that can be delivered faster.